 We are pleased to have restarted on Saturday 13 June 2020 with a limited number of local producers.
 Having ten producers allowed us to space out the stalls and leave enough space for social distancing – for stallholders, people queuing and people moving about on the Market Place.
 For the following markets we will slowly expand the numbers, using more space if ncessary.

 We will have ample signage to remind people to keep their distance, to sanitise their hands and to be patient.
-We will review our practice after every market and make adjustments.
+We will review our practice regularly and make adjustments as the situation changes.

 We will discourage people from entering the Market Place from all directions by taping off the roadside and we will have a number of volunteer stewards.
-We will encourage people coming to shop at the market to pre-order if possible, to have just one person at any stall, and to move around the market in a clockwise direction.
+We will encourage people to have just one person at any stall, and to move around the market in a clockwise direction if possible.

 We have carried out a COVID-specific risk assessment which is available here.
 The risk assessments are reviewed after each market and any changes will be published on the news section of the website before the next market.